C4V4H/TreeTUI/README.md

 ToDo list:

 - Fix truncation when a longer file is selected
+- Make the damn selection blink
+- Avoid flickering when an edit occurs.
 - Prevent users from entering a closed directory
 - Add icons (potentially by adapting code from [this file](https://github.com/lsd-rs/lsd/blob/master/src/theme/icon.rs))
 - Add args (like -all, -icons, -colors, -closed, -opened, -sort)